iJackUA/yii2-sharelinks-widget/README.md

 ); ?>
 ~~~

-## Example view file
+## Example custom view file
-it uses custom icons from Fontello, but you can make it what ever you want and customize what links do you need adn what not
+This eaxmple uses custom icons from Fontello, but you can make it what ever you want and customize what links do you need and what not.
+Your `@app/views/mypath/shareLinks.php` file could look like
 ~~~php
 <?php
 use ijackua\sharelinks\ShareLinks;